UchiaObito004/Cold_email/README.md

 ![GPT](https://img.shields.io/badge/GPT--OSS-120B-blueviolet?style=flat)
 ![License](https://img.shields.io/badge/License-MIT-green?style=flat)

-An API that reads a job posting, looks at your resume, and writes you a cold email — but only if your projects actually match the job.
+An AI tool that reads a job posting, looks at your resume, and writes you a cold email — but only if your projects actually match the job.
 If they don't, it tells you honestly instead of writing something misleading.